simon-panek/301-lab-02-jquery-selectors/README.md

 **TIME**

-Number and name of feature: Feature #3 (Day2) -
+Number and name of feature: Feature #3 (Day2) -Styling With Flexbox

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr

-Start time:
+Start time: 4:50 PM

-Finish time:
+Finish time: 5:15 PM

-Actual time needed to complete:
+Actual time needed to complete: 25 mins

 ### Feature 3: Styling with Flexbox